top of page

 Hypothetical Scenario

 Consider a workplace scenario where you’ve been excluded from an important project meeting.
-Instead of considering benign reasons, you overgeneralize, thinking, "I’m always left out because I’m not valued."
+Instead of considering benign reasons, you overgeneralize, thinking, “I’m always left out because I’m not valued.”
+This single event becomes an invariable rule in your mind, making you believe that being excluded is an unchanging, automatic principle that applies to every situation.
 You start avoiding team discussions and become less engaged in your work.

 Your colleagues notice your withdrawal and interpret it as a lack of interest or commitment.
 They might even feel frustrated, thinking you’re giving up too easily.
-This reaction from your peers creates a feedback loop, reinforcing your belief that you’re not valued, which further entrenches your overgeneralization.
+This reaction from your peers creates a feedback loop, reinforcing your belief that you’re not valued, which further entrenches your overgeneralization and can feed into persecutory projection, where you experience others as hostile or against you based on your own unrecognized fears.

 By recognizing how overgeneralization manifests in social interactions and its impact on relationships, you can begin to address these patterns.
 Understanding these dynamics helps in fostering healthier, more constructive interactions both personally and professionally.